XORBKPT/Riemann-Hypothesis/README.md

 ---

-## Primes as "Topological Defects" which define a manifold's structure; don't chase the zeros further down the line; ask why they are there <80)
+## Primes as topological defects - I gave up chasing the zeros...
+.....so this is just an inquiry into *"why they are there?"* <80)

 [Riemann Musings with Diagrams](https://xorbkpt.github.io/Riemann-Hypothesis/)